Sequence container (C++): Vector

-It is essentially equivalent to java.util.ArrayList in Java or std::vec::Vec in Rust.
+It is essentially equivalent to java.util.ArrayList in Java, System.Collections.Generic.List in .NET, or std::vec::Vec in Rust.

 Vectors allow random access; that is, an element of a vector may be referenced in the same manner as elements of arrays (by array indices).
 Linked-lists and sets, on the other hand, do not support random access or pointer arithmetic.

 The vector data structure is able to quickly and easily allocate the necessary memory needed for specific data storage, and it is able to do so in amortized constant time.
 This is particularly useful for storing data in lists whose length may not be known prior to setting up the list but where removal (other than, perhaps, at the end) is rare.
 Erasing elements from a vector or even clearing the vector entirely does not necessarily free any of the memory associated with that element.

 Capacity and reallocation

 A typical vector implementation consists, internally, of a pointer to a dynamically allocated array, and possibly data members holding the capacity and size of the vector.
 The size of the vector refers to the actual number of elements, while the capacity refers to the size of the internal array.

 When new elements are inserted, if the new size of the vector becomes larger than its capacity, reallocation occurs.
 This typically causes the vector to allocate a new region of storage, move the previously held elements to the new region of storage, and free the old region.

 Because the addresses of the elements change during this process, any references or iterators to elements in the vector become invalidated.
 Using an invalidated reference causes undefined behaviour.